mkhtassema/WebDeb-Project/README.md

 Users can interact socially:

-• Follow other users
 • Compare movie tastes
 • View compatibility score (e.g., 78% match)
-• Send movie recommendations
 • Create polls: “What should we watch?”

 ---